cookpete/react-player/README.md

 `playsinline` | Applies the `playsinline` attribute where supported | `false` `pip` | Set to `true` or `false` to enable or disable [picture-in-picture mode](https://developers.google.com/web/updates/2018/10/watch-video-using-picture-in-picture)<br/>&nbsp; ◦ &nbsp;Only available when playing file URLs in [certain browsers](https://caniuse.com/#feat=picture-in-picture) | `false`
 `stopOnUnmount` | If you are using `pip` you may want to use `stopOnUnmount={false}` to continue playing in picture-in-picture mode even after ReactPlayer unmounts | `true`
-`wrapper` | Element or component to use as the container element | `div` `playIcon` | Element or component to use as the play icon in light mode `config` | Override options for the various players, see [config prop](#config-prop)
+`fallback` | Element or component to use as a fallback if you are using lazy loading `wrapper` | Element or component to use as the container element | `div` `playIcon` | Element or component to use as the play icon in light mode `config` | Override options for the various players, see [config prop](#config-prop)